-Where First Gas does not own the Delivery Point, it will enter into ICAs that require the owner to install similar equipment.
+Coalescers and Filer/Separators are managed under First Gas's Pressure Equipment Management Plan.
+(First Gas 2018 AMP K.4 p164) Where First Gas does not own the Delivery Point, it will enter into ICAs that require the owner to install similar equipment.
 (As per GTAC Schedule 6 ICA Schedule Two: Technical Requirements) Obligation The TSO must notify shippers if it believes that non-specification gas has flowed or may flow through a Receipt Point or a Delivery Point.
 (GTAC s12.4) Means of Compliance Unless otherwise agreed (for example through an industry agreement specifying thresholds for escalating actions depending on the severity of an incident), the TSO notifies shippers of non-specification gas incidents that are likely to affect pipeline users.
 Such notification includes sufficient detail for shippers to assess the likely effects on consumers.
 Obligation The TSO, on receiving a written request from a Shipper, will ask the GP to demonstrate it has adequate facilities, systems, procedures and monitoring to ensure that it only injects specification gas.
-(GTAC s12.6) Means of First Gas will obtain the necessary information from the GP when Compliance necessary, and publish a report on its findings.
-Distribution Network Owner/Operator (NO) gas specification obligations and actions Obligation Each NO must ensure all practicable steps are taken to prevent the supply system presenting a significant risk of harm or damage, by implementing an SMS.
-(SM Regulation 30) Means of Compliance Each NO develops, maintains and implements an SMS that, for example, provides for the maintenance of equipment (such as filters at district regulator stations) and systems to ensure that dust contamination of gas delivered from the system is, as much as practicable, within specification.
+(GTAC s12.6) Means of Compliance First Gas will obtain the necessary information from the GP when necessary, and publish a report on its findings. on Network Owner/Operator (NO) ication obligations and actions Obligation Each NO must ensure all practicable steps are taken to prevent the supply system presenting a significant risk of harm or damage, by implementing an SMS.
+(SM Regulations reg30) The purpose of an SMS is to ensure as far as is reasonably practicable that the supply system does not present a significant risk of serious harm to the public or significant damage to property.
+(SM Regulations reg3) Means of Compliance Each NO develops, maintains and implements an SMS that, for example, provides for the maintenance of equipment (such as filters at district regulator stations) and systems to ensure that dust contamination of gas delivered from the system is, as much as practicable, within specification.